 Why am I experiencing Achilles tendon pain during early pregnancy?

-Many women experience joint and muscle problems during their lives, and women who like to run might notice more issues in areas like the knee and ankle.
+Many women experience joint and muscle problems throughout their lives, and runners may notice more issues in areas such as the knees and ankles.
 Interestingly, about half of all pregnant women complain of back pain and pain around the hips to the point where they sometimes have to consult a doctor.

 What’s causing all this?
 Let’s get down to the body’s physiology and why pregnant women experience Achilles tendon pain.